Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 #### Other Script Settings

-*Folder selection shortcut mode* checkbox—
+*Folder selection shortcut mode* checkbox— If enabled, the second folder selection dialog (the destination folder, typically) will open with the file path of the first folder selection (the source folder, typically).
+If disabled, the folder selection dialog will always open at the desktop.

-*“Script completed!” alert* checkbox—
+*“Script completed!” alert* checkbox— If enabled, an alert will run at the end of the combining process.

-*Ignore image overwriting warnings* checkbox—
+*Ignore image overwriting warnings* checkbox— If enabled, the combining script will ignore any image overwrite warnings.
+If disabled, an alert will sound for each image overwritten, requiring the user to allow or skip the overwrite.